 Hawaii History in the 2000s

-2016 – Alexander & Baldwin announces that it will phase out sugar cane farming at its Hawaiian Commercial & Sugar Co.
+2016 – Alexander & Baldwin announces phasing out sugar cane farming at its Hawaiian Commercial & Sugar Co.
 Maui subsidiary.
 Historically dominated by a plantation economy, Hawaii remains a major agricultural exporter due to its fertile soil and uniquely tropical climate in the U.S. Its economy has gradually diversified since the mid-20th century, with tourism and military defense becoming the two largest sectors.
-The state attracts tourists, surfers, and scientists from around the world with its diverse natural scenery, warm tropical climate, abundance of public beaches, oceanic surroundings, active volcanoes, and clear skies on the Big Island.
+The state attracts tourists, surfers, and scientists from around the world with its diverse natural scenery, warm tropical climate, abundance of public beaches and oceanic surroundings.

 2020 – According to the 2020 United States Census, Hawaii has a population of 1,455,271.

-If you have any information that you feel should be added to this section titled Hawaii History please email us at [email protected]
+If you have any information that you feel should be added to Hawaii History please email us at email@example.com

 For a list of Hawaiian holidays visit Hawaii Holidays on I Heart Princeville.